 Assuming you can’t spare an hour or two for you (or your employees) to learn Sheetcast, you might consider adding a web application developer to your staff.
 With luck, you may be able to attract a talented recent graduate for a fairly modest salary.
 But, you may want to pony up a bit more to get someone with relevant on-the-job experience.

-With a full-time developer on hand, you won’t need to worry about converting Excel spreadsheets to web applications.
+With a full-time developer on hand, you won’t need to worry about converting Excel spreadsheet to web applications.
 Instead, you can call your developer into your office, meet for an hour or two to explain your requirements, and then send them off to work their magic.
 A few days later, you should have a serviceable web app ready to launch in beta.
 Then, after a suitable period to test its features and look for bugs, you’ll be ready to bring your app online.

 Or you could, you know, purchase an affordable license for Sheetcast.
-With it, anyone with a working knowledge of Microsoft Office can convert Excel spreadsheets to applications in minutes.
+With it, anyone with a working knowledge of Microsoft Office can convert Excel spreadsheet to applications in minutes.
 In other words, anyone in your organization can become a web app developer.
 Or, who knows?
 Creating web apps in Excel is so much fun, you may decide to keep the job all to yourself.

 You’re never too old to learn new skills, right?
 Why not take some time out from your busy career and study web app development online?